agx-r/PubChem-searcher/README.md

 ## Usage

-1. Import the `pubchem_api` module into your Python script or interactive session.
+1. Import the `PubChemSearcher` module into your Python script or interactive session.
 2. Use the `search_compounds(query)` function to search for compounds.
 Pass the compound name as the `query` parameter, and the function will return a list of compound IDs (CIDs) matching the search query.
 3. Iterate over the CIDs returned from the search and use the `get_compound_info(cid)` function to retrieve detailed information about each compound.
 Pass the compound ID as the `cid` parameter, and the function will return a dictionary containing compound information in JSON format.
 4. Process the compound information as needed for your application.